Illinois State University

 ROI Score: 74/100 · Fair Value

-Illinois State University (ISU) posts an ROI score of 74 -- the highest in this batch and firmly in the Fair Value tier.
+Illinois State University (ISU) posts an ROI score of 74 - the highest in our dataset and firmly in the Fair Value tier.
 ISU is a large public flagship-tier institution in Normal, IL, enrolling 19,057 students.
 In-state tuition is $16,144 with out-of-state at $28,210; net price is $19,398 producing a $77,592 four-year all-in.
 Six-year median earnings are $41,600, climbing strongly to $62,117 by year ten.
 The 8-year payback period is excellent.
-All sub-scores are balanced and strong: earnings premium 76, payback 75, debt-to-earnings 75, completion 68 (64.5% rate -- solid for a public of this size), repayment 74 (81.2% three-year repayment, the strongest input).
+All sub-scores are balanced and strong: earnings premium 76, payback 75, debt-to-earnings 75, completion 68 (64.5% rate - solid for a public of this size), repayment 74 (81.2% three-year repayment, the strongest input).
 Median debt of $20,482 produces a healthy 0.492 debt-to-earnings ratio.
-ISU's signature programs are deep and broad: Computer Science (B+ with $81,363 first-year earnings), Nursing (B+ with $72,709), Construction Management, Accounting, Finance, Marketing, and Business Administration -- all strong.
+ISU's signature programs are deep and broad: Computer Science (B+ with $81,363 first-year earnings), Nursing (B+ with $72,709), Construction Management, Accounting, Finance, Marketing, and Business Administration - all strong.
 The teacher education program is the largest in Illinois (473 graduates) with C+ outcomes typical of teacher salaries.
 ISU represents one of Illinois's strongest in-state public values for prepared students.

 Illinois State University